-At the Law Offices of H. William Edgar, our team handles stepparent adoption matters, which often includes the father or mother signing over parental rights
+At the Edgar & Dow, our team handles stepparent adoption matters, which often includes the father or mother signing over parental rights

 We had a contested trial this week in a case where we filed a petition for the freedom from parental control or to terminate the parental rights of the biological father.
 This petition was filed under Family Code, Section 7822(b).
 The failure to provide identification, failure to provide support, or failure to communicate is presumptive evidence of the intent to abandon.
 If the parent or parents have made only token efforts to support or communicate with the child, the court may declare the child abandoned by the parent or parents.